 If the student fails on the first attempt, the student has a second attempt on the same day.

 The evaluation of the demonstration is recorded on the Nage no Kata examination sheet.
-The completed sheets are scanned and stored by the IJF Academy Management for further reference.
+The IJF Academy Management scans and stores the completed sheets for further reference.

 Option 2 – Recorded and uploaded video demonstration